idleberg/atom-do-not-track/README.md

 # Description

-A package to block web-requests to tracking-servers
+A package to block web-requests to tracking servers

 ## Installation